samsonyuwono/fake-site/Notes.md

-1. get a working page
-2. figure out components
-3. mobile
+1. Build link to open page of embedded Vimeo videos